Learn more about Louise Hawes.

 I’d say the first and most severe “bump” in my writing life was…success!

-Continue Reading Survivors: Louise Hawes on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »
+Continue Reading Career Achievers: Louise Hawes on Thriving as a Long-Time, Actively Publishing Children’s-YA Author »

 By Cate Berry